suixinsuo/olympus-protocol/docs/buyAndSellforFund.md

 ### Introduction

-In the fund, the fund owner will use the ether of the investors to buy different tokens spreading the risk.
-He can decide which ones to shall be bought and which ones need to be sold.
-The Olympus Fund proposes a really simple interface to allow the investor to buy and sell different tokens in a single transaction.
+The fund manager has more insights of the projects thus he knows better which to invest and when to buy/sell​ tokens.
+Olympus Fund provides a really simple way, so he could operate tokens massively.

 Initialize a fund already created with the new code.